push-based/ws-angular-basic-lv-080724/exercises/async data - http/http-client.md

 </details>

-## 5. Throttle your network and test the spinner
+## 5. Throttle your network / use a timeout and test the spinner

 Let's now see if our loading spinner is actually doing what it should (display as long as there are no movies).